Vietnam Veterans Against the War: Membership size

 Higher estimates exist, including a claim of 20,000 members for 1971.
 The organization has claimed a peak membership of over 30,000.
 Counting non-veteran supporters, VVAW had "roughly 50,000" members.

 By 1972, negotiations at the Paris peace talks were in full swing, signaling the beginning of the end of the war, meaning the end of VVAW's primary mission.
 Membership in the organization declined, and the leadership began to consider broader purposes to support veterans.
 Membership requirements were relaxed, and political differences arose as new members fought with old about direction.
 By 1973 VVAW had several thousand members.
-With internal struggles still threatening the group, 2,000 members demonstrated in Washington DC in July 1974, demanding universal amnesty for draft resisters and deserters, and universal discharge with benefits for all Vietnam veterans.
+With internal struggles still threatening the group, 2,000 members demonstrated in Washington, D.C., in July 1974, demanding universal amnesty for draft resisters and deserters, and universal discharge with benefits for all Vietnam veterans.

 Historian Andrew E. Hunt concluded, "Detractors have always cited numbers when criticizing VVAW.
 At the pinnacle of VVAW's success in 1972, membership rolls listed almost 25,000 card carriers, or fewer than 1 percent of all eligible Vietnam era veterans. ...
 By emphasizing the low percentage of Vietnam veterans who paid dues to VVAW, opponents have sought to dismiss the significance and impact of the organization."

 Notable VVAW-sponsored events

 Operation RAW

 During the Labor Day weekend of September 4–7, 1970, Operation RAW ("Rapid American Withdrawal") took place.
 It was a three-day protest march from Morristown, New Jersey, to Valley Forge State Park in Pennsylvania by over 200 veterans.
-They were joined by members of "Nurses for Peace" and other peace groups.
-The march was designed to dramatize a Vietnam-type search and destroy mission as they passed through numerous towns.
+They were joined by members of "Nurses for Peace", MAN - Making a Nation and other peace groups.
+The march was designed to dramatize a Vietnam-type search and destroy mission as they passed through various towns including Bernardsville, Far Hills, Lamington and Whitehouse Station.
 Upon entering each town along the march, the group made sweeps, took and interrogated prisoners, seized property and cleared homes with the aid of previously planted "guerrilla theater" actors portraying civilians.
-The 86-mile-long march culminated in a four-hour rally at Valley Forge attended by more than 1,500 people.
+The 86-mile-long march culminated in a four-hour mass rally at Valley Forge attended by more than 1,500 people.
 The honorary commander was retired Army Brigadier General Hugh B. Hester.
-Sponsors included United States Senators George McGovern and Edmund Muskie, Rep. John Conyers, Paul O'Dwyer, Mark Lane, and Donald Sutherland.
-Scheduled speakers were John Kerry, Joe Kennedy, Rev. James Bevel, Mark Lane, Jane Fonda, and Sutherland.
-Congressman Allard Lowenstein, Mike Lerner, and Army First Lt.
+A partial list of sponsors included United States Senators George McGovern and Edmund Muskie, Rep. John Conyers and Paul O'Dwyer.
+Sponsors scheduled to speak included Rep. Allard Lowenstein, Bella Absug, Rev. James Bevel, Jane Fonda, Mark Lane, Donald Sutherland and Vietnam Vets Joe Kennedy and John Kerry.
+Mike Lerner, and Army First Lt.
 Louis Font also spoke.